dry-rb/dry-operation/docsite/source/index.html.md

   - design-pattern
 ---

-dry-operation is a lightweight DSL that wraps around [dry-monads](/gems/dry-monads/), allowing you to chain operations with a focus on the happy path while elegantly handling failures.
+dry-operation provides an expressive and flexible way for you to model your app's business operations.
+It provides a lightweight DSL around [dry-monads](/gems/dry-monads/), which allows you to chain together steps and operations with a focus on the happy path, while elegantly handling failures.

 ### Introduction